xt0fer/reveal-slides/md/intro-to-oop.md

 #The main Method

-The main method is the entry point for your application.
+* The main method is the entry point for your application.
 Remember you do not have any direct access to the heap where object exist in memory.
 So the only way to set the stage for our application to function is to use a static method.

 -
 ##Main

-**main** is a reserved word that the JVM looks for to start our programs.
+* **main** is a reserved word that the JVM looks for to start our programs.
 Every java program has a main method.

 ```
 static void main(String[] args) { ... }
 ```

 -
+###Main

-Some projects have multiple objects with main methods.
+* Some projects have multiple objects with main methods.
 The compiler will use the main method of the class file you choose when you decide to run.

 -
 -